 Because the ash collector is large enough to keep ash for numerous cooking sessions, removing the ash does not need to be done after each cooking session.

 After that, all the grill needs is a moist towel to wipe out the exterior surfaces.

 The grill body does not have an ash drain.
 As a result, you must spend some time between cooks scraping off the ash.
 There is also no drain tube for the pellet hopper.
 So, if you want to empty the hopper, you’ll have to put in some effort.

 The grill is rather simple to assemble.
 The assembly is simpler than that of IKEA furniture.
 In addition, Traeger includes some basic wrenches in the box.

-During our Traeger Grills review, we discovered that the setup process was significantly more difficult than with other models for camping and tailgating.
+During our Traeger Grills review, we discovered that the setup process was significantly more difficult than other camping and tailgating models.
 We followed the directions below and finished it in approximately two hours.

 Mount the legs to the upper chamber in step one.
 The axle rod should then be threaded through the legs to secure the wheels.

 - Insert the hopper into the upper chamber and secure it with the hex bolts.
 Remember to connect the hopper to the grill using the corresponding connection.